hilbix/allow-again/README.md

 ## Rationale

-As there always is not enough room on your monitors to neatly display everything, there should be a way for web applications to focus to a given window or tab.
+As there always is not enough room on ~~your~~ my monitors to neatly display everything, there should be a way for web applications to focus to a given window or tab.

 However this is disallowed these days, such that the experience with web app sucks a lot.